ApmeM/android-flowlayout/README.md

 Child layout parameters:

-	* layout_horizontalSpacing - override default horizontal spacing

-	* layout_verticalSpacing - override default vertical spacing
+	* android:layout_margin* - override default spacings

-	* layout_newLine - brake line before current element even if there is enough place in the current line.

 	* android:layout_gravity - standart aandroid gravity supported

         * layout_weight - weight of the element.
 If not specified "layout.defaultWight" is used.

+	* layout_newLine - brake line before current element even if there is enough place in the current line.

 ## Copyrights